amarjit420/Vector_Demos/README.md

 # Vector_Demos
-Examples demos and hands-on of Astra Vector DB
+Examples demos and hands-on of Astra Vector DB usign Google Colab

+Open Google Colab in your web browser at colab.research.google.com